Kira060200/social_media_plots/README.md

 # Social media plots generator

-**social_media_plots** is a simple repo that contains a bunch of scripts that generate plots based on your csv file with you time in different apps.
+**social_media_plots** is a simple repo that contains a bunch of scripts that generate plots based on your csv file with your time spent in different apps.

 It's nothing big, I just made it to help me realize how much time I was wasting in this apps and decided to share the scripts